cralibe/MetaCommunityMetrics.jl/docs/src/DNCI.md

 ```@meta
 CurrentModule = MetaCommunityMetrics
 ```
 The Dispersal-Niche Continuum Index (DNCI) functions in `MetaCommunityMetrics` quantifies the balance between dispersal and niche processes within a metacommunity, providing insight into community structure and the relative influence of these two key ecological drivers.
-The function `DNCI_multigroup`  in this package is adapted from the R package `DNCImper`: Assembly process identification based on SIMPER analysis.
-These methods, originally developed by Clarke(1993) and later refined by Gibert & Escarguel(2019) and Vilmi et al.(2021), offer powerful tools for identifying the processes underlying species assembly in metacommunities.
+The function `DNCI_multigroup()` in this package is adapted from the R package `DNCImper`.

 ## Background
-The DNCI functions is built around the Per-SIMPER and DNCI analyses.
-PerSIMPER, based on the Similarity Percentage (SIMPER) analysis developed by Clarke (1993), assesses the contribution of individual taxa to overall dissimilarity (OAD) between groups of assemblages.
-PerSIMPER enhances this by comparing empirical SIMPER plots with randomized plots generated through matrix permutation, which helps identify whether niche, dispersal, or both processes are driving community assembly.

-The DNCI (Dispersal-Niche Continuum Index) further extends this approach by transforming the qualitative results of PerSIMPER into a quantitative index, providing a straightforward measure of the influence of niche and dispersal processes on community structure.
+Vilmi et al. (2021) developed DNCI based on the PER-SIMPER method introduced by Gibert and Escarguel (2019) to compare observed community composition against three null model scenarios: (1) a niche assembly model that randomizes species identities while maintaining site-level species richness, (2) a dispersal assembly model that randomizes spatial locations while maintaining species-level occurrence frequencies, and (3) a combined model that maintains both constraints (Vilmi et al. 2021).
+PER-SIMPER uses the SIMPER analysis (Clarke 1993) to generate the profiles of species contributions to average between-group dissimilarity for both the observed data and the community matrices permuted by the three corresponding null models (i.e. the PER-SIMPER profiles), where dissimilarity is averaged across all site pairs, one site from each group (Gibert and Escarguel 2019).
+PER-SIMPER provides qualitative analysis of similarity between the observed SIMPER profile and null model PER-SIMPER profiles, while DNCI quantifies these similarities to calculate the relative importance of dispersal and niche processe.

 ## Functionality Overview
+Unlike the other metrics in this package, DNCI analysis operates on only one time point at a time.
+Positive DNCI values suggest niche processes dominate community assembly, while negative DNCI values suggest dispersal limitation is more influential at a given time point.
+DNCI values that do not differ significantly from zero suggest equal contributions from both processes at a given time point.

-The DNCI functions in `MetaCommunityMetrics` allow you to analyze the processes driving species assembly within your dataset.
-By comparing empirical data with randomized permutations, one can determine the extent to which niche and dispersal processes influence the structure of metacommunities.
-Before calculating the DNCI, groupings of sites (clusters) are required, as the DNCI relies on analyzing community composition across spatial groups.
-This package provides a function to perform the necessary clustering, which is not available in the equivalent R package.
-When the DNCI value is significantly below zero, dispersal processes are likely the dominant drivers of community composition.
-In contrast, a DNCI value significantly above zero suggests that niche processes play a primary role in shaping community composition.
-If the DNCI value is not significantly different from zero, it indicates that dispersal and niche processes contribute equally to variations in community composition.
+Before calculating the DNCI, groupings of sites are required, as the DNCI relies on analyzing community composition across site groups.
+This package provides `create_groups()` to perform the necessary groupings for all time points, and  `plot_groups()` to visualize the groupings at a given time points, which are not available in the R implementation.

 ## The Functions
 ```@docs